Battle of Nedumkotta

-The Battle of Nedumkotta took place between December 1789 and May 1790, and was a reason for the opening of hostilities in the Third Anglo-Mysore War.
+The Battle of Nedumkotta took place between December 1789 and May 1790.
 This battle was fought between Tipu Sultan of the Kingdom of Mysore and Dharma Raja, Maharaja of Travancore.
 Mysore army attacked the fortified line in Thrissur district at the Travancore border known as the Nedumkotta.
-The Mysore army was successfully repulsed by the Travancore army under the leadership of Raja Kesavadas, Dewan of Travancore.
+Tipu did eventurally break through the lines and camped in Alwaye, but had to retreat when the Company attacked Mysore.

 Situation in Travancore

 The strength of the Travancore Army was greatly reduced after several earlier battles with Hyder Ali's forces..
 The death of the Dutch-born commander Valiya-kappitan Eustachius De Lannoy in 1777 further diminished the morale of the soldiers.
 The death of Makayiram Thirunal and Asvati Thirunal in 1786 forced the Travancore royal family to adopt two princesses from Kolathunad.
 As the threat of an invasion by Tipu Sultan loomed in the horizon, Travancore's maharajah Dharma Raja tried to rebuild his army by appointing Chempakaraman Pillai as the Dalawa and Kesava Pillai as the Sarvadhikaryakkar.